 Even if you’re experiencing the shadow side of snake totem, realize that it’s only coming forward to bring your attention to what needs to be healed.
 Once you’re aware of it, you can work with the positive aspects of this power animal to help to transmute fear and suffering into wisdom.

 As long as this post is, it is actually a brief encapsulation of Snake meaning.
-If this is resonating with you and you would like to explore Snake wisdom in even more depth, please order sildenafil citrate on the Spirit Meaning of Snake.
+If this is resonating with you and you would like to explore Snake wisdom in even more depth, please check out my video on the Spirit Meaning of Snake.

 Well, here we are, at the end of a new year, and about to launch into the next!
 Are you with me in wondering how the heck 2018 went by so fast?
 (Or in being glad it didn’t linger any longer than it did?)